What Is MLM?

 MLM is an acronym that stands for Multi-Level Marketing, also referred to as a “pyramid scheme,” “network marketing,” or “referral marketing.”
 It is a strategy that marketers utilize to sell their services or products, where the income of the company is acquired from a workforce without a salary.
 This workforce sells that company’s services or products, while the partakers’ earnings are procured from a pyramid-shaped reimbursement employment system.

-Most people do not like working for MLM companies because they only know of the pyramid portion, and they feel that it is a scam.
-According to Eliza Romero,
+Most people do not like working with MLM companies because they only know of the pyramid portion, and they feel that it is a scam.
+According to Eliza Romero:

-Romero speaks on the behalf of many people who feel that MLM companies are nothing more than a scam, however, there seems to be a misunderstanding among the masses about not only what these companies are, but about what they can do for you.
+Romero speaks on the behalf of many people who feel that MLM companies are nothing more than a scam, however, there seems to be a misunderstanding among the masses about, not only what these companies are, but about what they can do.

 Second, the company is honest and flexible.
-No matter what a person’s situation is, working for an MLM company such as Real Abundance will allow one to have flexibility with their schedule, and the team helps a person to not only achieve company goals, but personal goals as well.
+No matter what a person’s situation is, working with an MLM company such as Real Abundance will allow one to have flexibility with their schedule, and the team helps a person to not only achieve company goals but personal goals as well.

-Finally, while other MLM companies tactics may cause one to put strain and stress on their relationships with friends and family, companies like Real Abundance not only allow a person to continue those relationships, but help create new ones within the company because the team is like family.
+Finally, while other MLM company’s tactics may cause one to put strain and stress on their relationships with friends and family, companies like Real Abundance not only allow a person to continue those relationships but help create new ones within the company because the team is like family.
 The company trains the team, and never leaves them alone in their journey.

 Opinion by Trinity Oglesby

 Noteworthy – The Journal Blog: Why Joining An MLM Will Ruin Your Life

 Nevada Today: Let’s Get Real: How a Former Nevada Legislator’s New Business Venture Illustrates One of the Greatest Economic Challenges of Our Time